Listen to an audio file of this tool.

 - “What’s the worst thing that could happen if you tell the truth about a misbehavior?”

-Teens don’t want to be in the spotlight.
-And, at times, questions can feel like an interrogation, so look for comfortable windows of opportunity to introduce the questions.
+Children/teens don’t want to be in the spotlight, and questions can feel like an interrogation.
+So, look for comfortable windows of opportunity to introduce the questions.
 For example, is your child/teen telling you about a friend who lied to her parents?
 Or, are you watching someone lie on a reality television show together?
-Those are ideal moments to move into these kinds of questions.
+Those are ideal moments to move into these kinds of conversations.

 Step 2.
 Teach New Skills by Interactive Modeling

-Being honest with ourselves and others about our motivations, feelings, limitations, and choices can test adults; so, it’s no wonder children/teens struggle to figure out when, how, and why honesty is important.
-Learning about developmental milestones related to honesty and moral development can help parents know how to help their child/teen.1 Here are some examples:
+Being honest about motivations, feelings, limitations, and choices can be tough for adults.
+It’s no wonder children/teens struggle to figure out when, how, and why honesty is important.
+Learning about developmental milestones related to honesty and moral development can help parents know how to help their child/teen.1

 - Twelve-year-olds are gaining confidence in sharing ideas and opinions with peers and with adults.
 They need adults to listen well and provide support as they consider serious issues such as drugs or alcohol.
 Lying can begin to occur at this point about higher risk issues, so building trust with this age group is key.